 Cybersecurity incidents could disrupt our business and result in the loss of confidential information and legal liability

-Our business is at risk from and may be impacted by cybersecurity attacks, including attempts to gain unauthorized access to our confidential data through phishing or other malicious activity, attempts to interrupt our access to, or use of information technology systems through distributed denial-of-service or ransomware attacks, breaches related to our increased receipt and use of data from multiple sources, and other electronic security breaches or other cybersecurity incidents within our environment or our business partners' environments, including those resulting from human error, product defects and technology failures.
-Such cyber-attacks can range from individual attempts to gain unauthorized access to our or our business partners' information technology systems to more sophisticated security threats and may be specifically targeted to our business or more general industry wide risks.
-Our information technology networks, and those of our business partners are important enablers to our ability to perform day-to-day operations of our business.
-While we employ a number of measures to prevent, detect and mitigate these threats, there is no guarantee such efforts will be successful in preventing or detecting a cyber-attack.
-Even the most well-protected information, networks, systems and facilities remain vulnerable because the techniques used in such attempted cybersecurity breaches evolve and generally are not recognized until launched against a target, and in some cases are designed not to be detected and, in fact, may not be detected.
-Accordingly, we may be unable to anticipate these techniques, implement adequate cybersecurity barriers or other preventative measures, or respond, mitigate the risks from and recover from an attack without operational impact, and thus it is impossible for us to entirely mitigate this risk.
-We regularly defend against, respond to and mitigate risks from cybersecurity breaches, which to date have not had a material impact on our operations; however, there is no assurance that such impacts will not be material in the future.
+Our business is at risk from and may be impacted by cybersecurity incidents, including attempts to gain unauthorized access to our confidential data through social engineering attacks or other malicious activity, attempts to interrupt our access to, or use of information technology systems through distributed denial-of-service or ransomware attacks, data extortion attempts, insider threats, incidents related to our increased receipt and use of data from multiple sources and other cybersecurity incidents within our environment or our business partners' environments, including those resulting from human error, product defects and technology failures.
+Such cyber incidents can range from individual attempts to gain unauthorized access to our or our business partners' information technology systems to more sophisticated security threats and may be specifically targeted to our business or more general industry wide risks.
+While we employ a number of measures designed to prevent, detect and mitigate these threats, there is no guarantee such efforts will be successful in preventing or detecting a cybersecurity threat.
+The cybersecurity threat landscape is rapidly evolving and threat actors may leverage new and evolving technologies, such as AI, previously unknown vulnerabilities to perpetrate attacks, as well as sophisticated anti-forensics techniques to evade detection.
+We may be unable to anticipate evolving techniques, implement adequate cybersecurity barriers or other preventative measures, mitigate the risks from and recover from a cybersecurity incident without operational impact, and thus it is impossible for us to entirely mitigate this risk.
+Additionally, the use of AI by us or our business partners may create new cybersecurity vulnerabilities, including those which may not be recognized at the time, and malicious actors may employ AI to aid in launching more sophisticated and effective cybersecurity incidents.
+We regularly defend against, respond to and mitigate risks from cybersecurity incidents; however, there is no assurance that such impacts will not be material in the future.
 Cybersecurity incidents could disrupt our or our critical business partners' business, damage our reputation, cause us to incur significant remediation expense and expose us to legal or regulatory claims or proceedings, including enforcement actions under data privacy or disclosure regulations.
+We maintain cybersecurity insurance providing coverage for certain costs related to cybersecurity-related incidents that impact our cybersecurity and information technology infrastructure.
+However, our insurance coverage may not sufficiently cover all types of losses or claims that may arise or be subject to exclusions.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.